tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     - Save the script to the local machine.

-    - Now, you will need to use SSMS on your SqlServerDw VM.
+    - Now, you will need to use SSMS on your SqlServer2017 VM.

-        - Open an RDP connection to your SqlServerDw VM, if one is not already open.
+        - Open an RDP connection to your SqlServer2017 VM, if one is not already open.

         - Open SSMS 17.

-        - Connect to the SQL Server 2017 instance (SqlServerDw), by entering **SqlServerDw** into the Server name field, using Windows Authentication, and selecting **Connect**.
+        - Connect to SqlServer2017, by entering **SqlServer2017** into the Server name field, using Windows Authentication, and selecting **Connect**.

         - Expand **Databases**, right-click on **Northwind**, and select **New Query**.